 Revenue Growth & Market Exposure

 Cardinal Health is expanding both organically and through acquisitions such as those of Cordis and the Patient Recovery businesses.
-Over the years, the company has grown its specialty business from a mere blood products operation worth $1 billion then, to a $15 billion business today.
+Over the years, the company has grown its specialty business from a mere blood product operation to a $15 billion business today.
 The company is also strengthening its medical distribution capabilities.
-Its medical segment witnessed a strong momentum during the last year driven by its Cardinal Health at Home, the Global Services division, and Patient Recovery businesses.
+Its medical segment is experiencing significant growth momentum driven by Cardinal Health at Home, the Global Services division, and Patient Recovery businesses.

 Cardinal Health has achieved an impressive dividend per share growth of 14% CAGR over the last decade.
-The company has increased its dividend for 33 years in a row, making it a member of the prestigious S&P500 Dividend Aristocrat group.
-Cardinal Health last raised its dividend payout by 3.3% and sports an impressive yield of 4.3%.
-The company returned $580 million in dividends and repurchased $550 million in shares during FY2018.
+The company has increased its dividend for 34 years in a row, making it a member of the prestigious S&P500 Dividend Aristocrat group.
+Cardinal Health last raised its dividend payout by 3.3%.
+It sports a yield of 3.8% but has a high payout ratio.
+It returned $1.2 billion to shareholders in dividends and stock repurchases and paid down $1.1 billion of long-term debt in 2019.

 Cardinal Health continues to evaluate its product portfolio and cost structure.
 The company is evaluating its multiple upstream and downstream operations to cater to the opportunities in generic programs and customer contract renewals.
+It was successful in renewing its contracts for another four years with its major customers like Kroger and CVS.
 Cardinal Health is expecting future growth to come from the pharmaceutical segment’s distribution and specialty solutions.
 The company should comfortably keep up with its single-digit dividend growth going forward.

-Cardinal Health plays a critical role in the delivery of healthcare and has developed a solid reputation for high quality products and efficient operations.
-Given its strong brand recall and an excellent portfolio of products, the company stands a chance to benefit from rising demand for pharmaceuticals and healthcare solutions.
-Cardinal Health’s organic growth and acquisition strategies should support its future dividend growth streak.
+Cardinal Health might face temporary headwinds in its Pharma and Medical business, but these should rebound once the situation normalizes.
+The company is, also investing in higher-margin services businesses e.g. Connected Care, and continues to grow Specialty Solutions and Cardinal Health at Home.
+Cardinal Health plays a critical role in the delivery of healthcare and has developed a solid reputation for high-quality products and efficient operations.
+It also remains committed to returning cash to shareholders in the form of a dividend.
+Given its strong brand recall and an excellent portfolio of products, the company stands a chance to benefit from rising demand for pharmaceuticals and healthcare solutions in the future.

 DISCLOSURE: Please note that I may have a position in one or many of the holdings listed.
 For a complete list of my holdings, please see my Dividend Portfolio.